Advancing your skills in STEAM will mean you are prioritised for permanent employment

 Applicants with junior STEAM subject area specialisations will be assessed on a case-by-case basis.

-From 2019 the STEAM TECE is offering candidates who do not initially meet all of the eligibility criteria the opportunity to engage in the Endeavour Induction Program.
+From 2019 the STEAM TECE is offering candidates who do not initially meet all of the eligibility criteria, including those who are specialising in subjects other than those listed above, the opportunity to engage in the Endeavour Induction Program.
 Please contact the STEAM TECE for further information about this program.

 To apply, you must complete the following process

-- Complete the STEAM TECE Preservice Teacher application form.
+- Complete the STEAM TECE Preservice Teacher application form (PDF 1MB)

 - Complete the DoE online application for entry to the STEAM TECE and submit the required documentation via Smart Jobs (search keyword ‘ TECE ’).